eliekarouz/FeedbackTree/docs/src/orchid/resources/wiki/tutorials/Counter.md

 }
 ```

+1. A `ViewRegistry` is a lookup table that FeedbackTree uses to create the corresponding layout when some `Screen` is produced by the `Flow`
+2. We are registering the `CounterLayoutBinder` `companion object` from the previous section to the `viewRegistry` variable.
-1. Use the `Activity.startFlow` method to start the `CounterFlow`.
+3. Use the `Activity.startFlow` method to start the `CounterFlow`.
-2. Pass the `appViewRegistry` so that the FeedbackTree knows how to render the `CounterScreens` that will be produced by the `CounterFlow`.
+4. Pass the `viewRegistry` so that the FeedbackTree knows how to render the `CounterScreens` that will be produced by the `CounterFlow`.
-3. Terminate the flow when the activity is finishing.
+5. Terminate the flow when the activity finishes.

 No need to panic!
 You don't have to create an Activity for each flow.
 We will see in the next tutorials that you can use only one Activity for the whole Application and your Activity will still never grow more than a few lines of code.